snowyu/amforth/doc/source/TG/RISC-V.rst

 Dictionary
 ----------

-The dictionary consists of three wordlists.
+The dictionary consists of four wordlists.
 One, ``forth-wordlist`` resides in flash memory and contains all standard words.
-The other one called ``ram-wordlist`` contains all user defined words.
-The third wordlist ``csr`` has definitions for controller specific words and constants.
+Another one called ``ram-wordlist`` contains all user defined words.
+The third wordlist ``riscv-wordlist`` has definitions for controller specific words and constants.
 Only the first two wordlists are part of the standard search order.
 The ``ram-wordlist`` is the current wordlist for new definitions too.